AXT (NASDAQ:AXTI) Updates Q2 2021 Earnings Guidance

-AXT (NASDAQ:AXTI) updated its second quarter 2021 earnings guidance on Thursday.
+AXT (NASDAQ:AXTI) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of 0.060-0.080 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.060.
 The company issued revenue guidance of $30.50 million-$31.50 million, compared to the consensus revenue estimate of $30.35 million.

-A number of research firms recently weighed in on AXTI.
-Zacks Investment Research cut AXT from a buy rating to a hold rating in a report on Wednesday, April 21st.
-Craig Hallum restated a buy rating and issued a $17.00 price target on shares of AXT in a report on Friday, February 19th.
-Northland Securities upped their price target on AXT from $10.00 to $15.00 and gave the stock an outperform rating in a report on Friday, February 19th.
-BWS Financial upped their price target on AXT from $14.00 to $20.00 and gave the stock a buy rating in a report on Thursday, February 25th.
-Finally, B. Riley upped their price target on AXT from $10.50 to $12.00 and gave the stock a neutral rating in a report on Friday, February 19th.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-AXT currently has a consensus rating of Buy and an average target price of $16.20.
+AXT (NASDAQ:AXTI) last announced its quarterly earnings data on Tuesday, April 27th.
+The semiconductor company reported $0.08 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.05 by $0.03.
+AXT had a negative net margin of 1.01% and a negative return on equity of 0.46%.
+As a group, analysts expect that AXT will post 0.05 earnings per share for the current fiscal year.

-In other AXT news, CEO Morris S. Young sold 40,000 shares of the stock in a transaction on Tuesday, April 6th.
-The stock was sold at an average price of $12.25, for a total transaction of $490,000.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, CFO Gary L. Fischer sold 10,000 shares of the stock in a transaction on Monday, April 5th.
-The stock was sold at an average price of $12.52, for a total value of $125,200.00.
-Following the transaction, the chief financial officer now directly owns 318,495 shares in the company, valued at approximately $3,987,557.40.
+In related news, CFO Gary L. Fischer sold 10,000 shares of AXT stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $12.52, for a total transaction of $125,200.00.
+Following the sale, the chief financial officer now directly owns 318,495 shares in the company, valued at approximately $3,987,557.40.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, CEO Morris S. Young sold 40,000 shares of AXT stock in a transaction that occurred on Friday, March 5th.
+The stock was sold at an average price of $10.97, for a total transaction of $438,800.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 120,000 shares of company stock worth $1,442,100.
+Over the last quarter, insiders have sold 120,000 shares of company stock worth $1,442,100.
 8.10% of the stock is owned by corporate insiders.

 AXT Company Profile